Sometimes in the short-term we must forsake our needs in order to obtain our dreams.

 What benefits am I deriving from each of these behaviors?

-Reflecting on each of the behaviors you partake in, have a think about how you could potentially transform and adjust them in way that ensures they fall into a Class One or Two behavior category.
+Reflecting on each of the behaviors, have a think about how you could potentially transform and adjust them in a way that ensures they fall into a Class 1 or 2 behavior category.
 Continue asking yourself:

-How could I transform this behavior in a way to ensure that it meets my Six Human Needs at the highest possible level?
+How could I transform this behavior in a way that ensures that it meets my Six Human Needs at the highest possible level?

-How could I transform this behavior in a way that will move it from a Class Four or Three behavior and into a Class One or Two behavior?
+How could I transform this behavior in a way that will move it from a Class 3 or 4 behavior to a Class 1 or 2 behavior?

 If I can’t transform this behavior, then do I really want to continue indulging in it?

-Is this behavior a Class One or Two behavior?
-If no, then think of another behavior…
+Is this behavior a Class 1 or 2 behavior?
+If not, then think of another behavior…

-If we are to look at this process realistically, then it will not always be possible to find a behavior that meets all the Six Human Needs at a high level while also being a Class One or Two behavior.
-That’s perfectly okay.
-If the behavior doesn’t satisfy all the Six Human Needs, but it satisfies most of the needs at a high level, then go with it.
-Over time you might be able to adjust this behavior to meet all your needs at a high level.
+It will not always be possible to find a Class 1 or 2 behavior that meets all Six Human Needs at a high level.
+And that’s perfectly okay.
+If the behavior doesn’t satisfy all the Six Human Needs, but it satisfies most of the needs at a high enough level, then go with it.
+Over time you can adjust this behavior to eventually meet all your needs.

-Class One behaviors are certainly not easy to achieve.
-You will need to essentially detach yourself emotionally from your desired outcomes in order to avoid experiencing the short-term pain that will eventually allow you to enjoy the long-term pleasure.
-This isn’t easy, if next-to-impossible.
-However, through trial and error you will make progress and as you make progress your life will improve because you’ll be making better decisions, which will lead to more helpful and productive behaviors that likewise will lead to more happiness and fulfillment.
-And that in essence is the key to success, and the key to life.
+Class 1 behaviors are certainly not easy to achieve.
+However, through trial and error, you will make progress.
+And as you make progress your life will improve because you’ll be making better decisions, which will lead to more helpful and productive behaviors that will result in more happiness and fulfillment.
+And that, in essence, is the key to success, and the key to living an optimal life.

 Time to Assimilate these Concepts